 7. Don’t “Set it and Forget it”

-Morris Hall provides first-class support to clients in Arizona and New Mexico, and consistently sends reminders about reviewing their plans from time to time.
+Morris Hall provides first-class support to clients in Arizona, and consistently sends reminders about reviewing their plans from time to time.
 Additionally, clients can rely on communication about changes in the law or other events that might affect what they currently have in place.

 The attorneys at Morris Hall, PLLC can provide you confidence that your estate will be protected and your ones provided for.
 Your legacy is a gift only you can give, and we can make sure your wishes are honored before and after the end of your life.